What is pricing?

-Many brands across industries use anchor pricing to influence customers to purchase a mid-tier product.
-Image: Price Intelligently.
+Many brands across various industries use anchor pricing to influence customers to purchase a mid-tier product.

-- Pros: If you list your original price as being much higher than the sale price, it can influence a customer to make a purchase based on the perceived deal.
+- Pro: If you list your original price as being much higher than the sale price, it can influence a customer to make a purchase based on the perceived deal.

-- Cons: If your anchor price is unrealistic, it can lead to a breakdown of trust in your brand.
-Customers can easily price-check products online against your competitors—so ensure your listed prices are reasonable.
+- Con: If your anchor price is unrealistic, it can lead to a breakdown of trust in your brand.
+Customers can easily price-check products online against your competitors with a price comparison engine—so ensure your listed prices are reasonable.

 Free Guide: Shipping and Fulfillment 101

 From deciding what to charge your customers, to figuring out insurance and tracking, this comprehensive guide will walk you step-by-step through the entire process